skamble2/skamble2/README.md

 ### Hi there 👋, I'm Soham Kamble
 #### a Full Stack Developer
 with over 2 years of experience in web application development.
 I truly enjoy what I do and I’m more of a self-made person, specifically the degrees, certifications and skills that I hold today is merely through self-learning and the passion I carry.
-I thrive in dynamic environments and am comfortable adapting to the frequent changes in technology, whether it's migrating applications to microservices, optimizing database engines, creating responsive UIs, or developing multi-tiered object oriented system architectures.
-Above all, I solely trust in dignity and commitment towards the work I’m engaged to, which is a significant part of progress
+I thrive in dynamic environments and am comfortable adapting to the frequent changes in technology, whether it's migrating applications to microservices, optimizing database engines, or integrating dynamic dashboards on the frontend.
+Above all, I solely trust in dignity and commitment towards the work I’m engaged to, which is a significant part of progress.

 ##### Skills